basnijholt/nijho.lt/content/post/mindroom/index.md

 If you're not familiar with Matrix—it's a federated, end-to-end encrypted communication standard.
 The same protocol used by the French government for 5.5 million civil servants, by German healthcare for 150K+ organizations, and by the Element app that millions of people use daily.

-The key insight: Matrix has [bridges](https://matrix.org/ecosystem/bridges/) to *everything*.
+The key insight: Matrix has [bridges](https://matrix.org/ecosystem/bridges/) to many major platforms—Slack, Telegram, Discord, WhatsApp, IRC, email, even SMS.
-Slack, Telegram, Discord, WhatsApp, IRC, email—you name it, there's a Matrix bridge for it.

 So if your AI agent lives in Matrix, it can reach you on any platform.
 One agent, every platform, continuous memory.